Meet the Owners

 Originally run as a husband and wife team from June 2013, Chrissie now runs Bluebell Croft as unfortunately Chris passed away on 31st March 2018 from a brain tumour following a short illness.
 His memory will always influence any further work at Bluebell Croft.

-Running the business is no easy job, but the satisfaction of being your own boss and running the Croft make up for it.
+Running the croft and self-catering business is no easy job, but the satisfaction of being your own boss and living in such a beautiful part of Scotland, make up for it.

 Strontian is a wonderful part of the country and Chrissie is happy to share her experiences and stories with you.

-A year on in 2019, and Richard has joined Chris at Bluebell Croft.
+Bluebell Croft is now run by Chris and Richard.
 Richard is a paramedic and you may see the emergency ambulance parked on the croft.
 Originally from Newcastle, Richard moved to Strontian in 2006.
 He has a background in IT and management and ran a B&B in Strontian before becoming a paramedic.